edignot/node-express-mongoDB-mongoose-jest-supertest-nock/README.md

 ```

 ## Testing
 Utilized hooks to connect to local MongoDB before all tests run and disconnect after all tests finish running.
 Also seed testing database with testing data before each test and delete data after each test.
-All endpoints are tested.

 ```
 beforeAll(async () => {